ben-hayes/timbre-dissimilarity-metrics/README.md

 # Timbre Dissimilarity Metrics
-A collection of metrics for evaluating timbre dissimilarity using the TorchMetrics API
+A collection of metrics for evaluating timbre dissimilarity using the TorchMetrics API.
+Work in progress and subject to sudden change — use in projects at your own risk.

 ## Installation
 `pip install -e .`